 - KINDERGARTENS / “Kindergarten”: For children aged 3-6 there are kindergartens to prepare them for life in the community in a holistic approach.

 Austria has a free and public school system.
 All children residing permanently in Austria are subject to general compulsory education.
-It begins with the 1st of September following the child’s sixth birthday, and lasts for nine years.
+It begins with the 1st of September following the child’s 6th birthday, and lasts for 9 years.